• Skip to primary navigation

 • Apple Cider Vinegar: The sweetness and distinct flavor of apple cider vinegar is also key in the sauce.
 However, white vinegar or white wine vinegar can work in a pinch.

 • New Mexico Chile Powder: This chile powder is made of only pulverized New Mexico chiles.
 It is moderately spicy and has a delicious earthy, sweet flavor.
-Do not use regular Chile powder though, as that tends to have other spices mixed into it.
-In its place you can use cayenne pepper, but I definitely urge you to find some New Mexico chile powder which you can also order online.
+Cayenne pepper can be used in its place, but I definitely urge you to find some New Mexico chile powder which you can also order online.

-• Cumin Powder: Only a very minimal amount of cumin is needed.
-This is such a powerful spice and it is often overused in Mexican cooking.
-Your dish should not taste like cumin, but just add a little smokiness and help bring out the other flavors in a recipe.
+• Cumin Powder: Only a very minimal amount of cumin is needed to add a little smokiness and help bring out the other flavors in the recipe.

 • Olive Oil: Either extra virgin olive oil or regular olive oil will work to build the sauce.

-• Bell Peppers: You can choose whichever color of bell peppers you prefer.
+• Bell Peppers: Choose whichever color of bell peppers you prefer.
 I like the sweeter flavor of red, yellow and orange in this recipe.

 • Red Onion: You can definitely use white or yellow onion, but I find the sweetness of the red onion goes beautifully in this recipe, plus it adds a great burst of color.